DarkMarmot/kodama/README.md

 Kodama is a D3-based tooltip system designed to be simple, fast and small with a fluent API.
 It can be styled without CSS classes (which I view as terribly heretical global variables for any large, modular application).
 And it can support a preferred directional 'gravity' that will adjust itself so as to stay on the screen.

 It can be used across an entire site for consistency, but integrates canonically with D3's API.
-If using jQuery in addition to D3, you can include a tiny plugin to add tooltips to any jQuery selection.
+If using jQuery in addition to D3, the library installs a tiny plugin to add tooltips to any jQuery selection (if it finds jQuery or Zepto when initialized).

 I had two primary motivations for writing this library.
 First, I had a data visualization application whose highest hit on the CPU profiler was Bootstrap's Popover.
 Thus, I really wanted to replace Boostrap.
 Second, I thought making a tooltip based on D3 would be kind of fun.